JuanPCT/ensolversInterview/README.md

 TO-DO

-- Script allowing to run the app.
+- Folders
-- This command should set up everything that is required to run the app like, for instance, setting up a DB schema, pre-creating any config file, etc.
+- Fixed a bug where when Updating an Item the server returns code 500

-- describing all the runtimes, engines, tools etc. required to run the app, with their concrete versions - for instance, MySQL 5.7, Spring Boot 2.1, React 16.10, etc.
+- However, when Adding an Item, it works (same Endpoint)

 **Introduction**
 - This Web Page was developed using Spring Tools for backend + React.js for frontend.
-- It's an SPA that provides CRUD operations.\
+- It's an SPA that provides CRUD operations.
 - The backend provides a REST API that is used by the FrontEnd.
 - So far, the backend was separated in layers _repository/service/controller_